China Disabled Persons' Federation: Bureau

-The Executive Board
+Executive board

 The executive board is the permanent executive body of the National People's Congress of the CDPF and the Bureau which is composed of a chairman, several vice-chairmen and several members.
-There should be representatives from all kinds of disabled persons or their relatives in the executive board.
+There should be representatives from all kinds of disabled persons or their relatives on the executive board.
 The Chairman is elected by the Bureau of the CDPF, appointed by the government and shall not serve for more than two consecutive terms.
 The vice-chairmen and members are nominated by the chairman and have to be adopted by the Bureau.
-The executive board imposed the Chairman of the responsibility.
+The executive board imposed the Chairman the responsibility.
 The executive board has set up several administrative offices and undertakes the daily work of the CDPF.

-The Specialized Associations
+Specialized Associations

-The Specialized Associations are composed from Association for the Blind, Association for the Deaf, Association for Disabled Persons, Association for Mentally Disabled Persons, etc. The Committees of the Specialized Associations are elected by representatives from the National People's Congress.
+The Specialized Associations are composed of the Association for the Blind, Association for the Deaf, Association for Disabled Persons, Association for Mentally Disabled Persons, etc. The Committees of the Specialized Associations are elected by representatives from the National People's Congress.